Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Basic Properties

 \begin{proof} The statement is clear for $e$ itself.
 Further, by the definition of a separator edge, each edge $f \neq e$ of $\mathcal{D}$ has at most one point in common with~$\gamma_{e}$.
 Every edge $f$ incident to $e$ already has an end-vertex in common with $\gamma_e$ and, therefore, is contained in one side of~$\gamma_e$.
 Finally, every edge $f$ with both end-vertices on the same side of $\gamma_e$ and not incident to $e$ crosses $\gamma_e$ an even number of times.
 Since $f$ crosses $\gamma_e$ at most once, it does not cross $\gamma_e$ at all, which implies that $f$ is contained in one side of~$\gamma_e$. \end{proof}

-\Cref{lem:basic-separation} tells us that, for every edge $e$ in a separable drawing $\mathcal{D}$, each witness $\gamma_e$ of~$e$ separates $\mathcal{D}$ into two induced subdrawings that together cover all vertices of~$\mathcal{D}$, and that do not interact with each other except for sharing the common edge $e$.
-In \Cref{lem:separator-equivalence} (\Cref{lem:sep-equiv-item-2}) we show that, for simple drawings of $K_n$, the existence of two such induced subdrawings is an equivalent characterization of separability.
+\Cref{lem:basic-separation} tells us that, for every edge $e$ in a separable drawing $\mathcal{D}$, each witness $\gamma_e$ of~$e$ separates $\mathcal{D}$ into two induced subdrawings, one lying inside of $\gamma_e$ and one outside, that together cover all vertices of~$\mathcal{D}$ and only share the common edge~$e$.
+For simple drawings of~$K_n$, as we show next, the existence of two such induced subdrawings is actually an equivalent characterization of separability.
 This implies that, for complete graphs, we do not need to check edges between the two sides of $\gamma_e$ for multiple intersections with~$\gamma_e$.